Chalk's Ocean Airways Flight 101: Accident details

 On December 19, 2005, Chalk's Ocean Airways Flight 101 from Fort Lauderdale, Florida, United States to Bimini, Bahamas, crashed off Miami Beach, Florida, shortly after takeoff from an unscheduled stop at the Miami Seaplane Base.
 Witnesses saw white smoke billowing from the aircraft before the right wing ripped off and the aircraft plunged into the ocean.

 The aircraft crashed and sank in Government Cut channel, a waterway that connects the Port of Miami with the Atlantic Ocean.
 Government Cut was closed to shipping until 6:30 p.m. on December 20, stranding at least three cruise ships.

 The aircraft was a 58-year-old Grumman G-73T Turbo Mallard manufactured in 1947.
 The captain was Michele Marks, 37, of Boynton Beach, Florida.
 Marks had been promoted to captain a year prior to the accident.
 First Officer Paul DeSanctis, 34, of Wyomissing, Pennsylvania, had joined the airline eight months before the accident.
-Marks had 2,820 flight hours under her belt and DeSanctis had accumulated 1,420 flight hours.
+Marks had 2,820 flight hours and DeSanctis had accumulated 1,420 flight hours.
 Both pilots died in the crash.